 In February 2018, National Theatre Wales TEAM was awarded a grant of £400,000 from Paul Hamlyn Foundation (PHF), one of the UK’s largest independent funders, to support two four-year projects; one in Pembrokeshire and one in Wrexham.

 Every year, National Theatre Wales will appoint a dedicated TEAM Associate in each area to lead the project.
-This year’s TEAM Pembrokeshire Associate is Owain Roach, from Llangwm.
+This year’s TEAM Wrexham Associate is Iolanda Banu Viegas, from Wrexham.

 Both projects will close with an NTW show – in Pembrokeshire in 2020 and in Wrexham in 2021 – created in close collaboration with the community.